huydd79/conjur-poc/README.md

 This folder contain scripts to simulate an application request using JWT authentiation.
 You will need to use jwtgen tool to generate jwt token and configure conjur to accept authn-jwt authenticator and also trust the jwt issuer.
 Detail of jwtgen can be seen at https://github.com/huydd79/jwtgen
 After done script 01 and 02 for generating jwt and configuring conjur, you can run sript 03 to simulate the application sending request to conjur using rest api

-## Hope this help you to quickly build up your testing environment
+## Hope this help you to quickly build up your conjur environment for testing and poc/demo purpose